Why Do Dogs Like Squeaky Toys?

 Hunting Instincts Kick In

 Dogs descended from wolves, and we all know wolves hunt for their food.
-It’s this predator and prey relationship that attracts dogs to squeak toys.
+It’s this predator-prey relationship that attracts dogs to squeak toys.
+They are tuning in to that ancient instinct to hunt for prey.
+Of course, this is better to do on a squeaky toy than the family cat or even an owner or stranger.

 The squeak in the toy sounds like an animal that is injured or scared.
 This sound sparks your dog’s inner drive to attack.
 Once the toy stops squeaking (aka, your dog has broken the squeaker), it tells your dog that it has successfully “killed” its prey and it no longer needs to attack.

-This hunting instinct is common in terriers, sporting and herding breeds.
-The hedgehog toy has 6 squeakers in it for your dog to chew and bite.
+A strong hunting instinct is common in terriers, sporting, and herding breeds.
+This fun hedgehog toy has 6 squeakers in it for your dog to chew and bite.
 The circular shape makes it fun to put your dog’s nose through and figure out how to escape too.

-Another option is this hide a squirrel.
+Another option is the classic hide a squirrel.
 If your dog loves squirrels, this is the toy for them.
 The squirrels squeak, and you can hide them in the tree trunk for your dog to find.

 Health Benefits

-Allowing your dog to act on its instincts is healthy for them and lets them be a dog.
-Letting them “hunt” their squeaky toys lets them relieve pent-up energy and explore that wild side in them.
-If your dog has adequate play time, it reduces the chances of unwanted behavior towards items that aren’t toys like your couch or flowerbed.
+Allowing your dog to act on these hunting instincts is healthy for them and lets them be a dog.
+Letting them “hunt” their squeaky toys allows them to relieve pent-up energy and explore that wild side in them.
+If your dog has adequate play time, it reduces the chances of unwanted behavior towards items that aren’t toys, like your couch or flowerbed.

 The squeak can get your dog’s attention, so you can use it as a reward.
 Offer your dog the squeak toy if it is doing something undesirable.
 For example, if your dog has your shoe in its mouth, offer the toy instead as an alternative.